JiaqiShi/S-STGCN/README.md

 Download the preprocessed skeleton data from [Google Drive](https://drive.google.com/file/d/1yK1_o5Jv5syCafYsiwxM9XH82M1JYxLZ/view?usp=sharing).
 Then unzip them and put them in `./data`.

+If you want to download the original IEMOCAP dataset, please submit your request to [the IEMOCAP team](https://sail.usc.edu/iemocap/index.html).

 ## Training

 To train the model, please run